National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **N**:
   A *D*ata *U*se *R*equest describes your upcoming project.
   Once an NIH committee approves your proposal, your project's code and data are protected in an associated workspace allotted on the NIH cloud.^[The NIH "Enclave" is detailed in @sec-tools.]
-  Everyone on your project uses this dedicated workspace too.
+  Everyone on your project shares this dedicated workspace.
   Once you've submitted it, your collaborators can request to join your workspace by signing a copy of your DUR in the Enclave as well.^[DURs are the topic of @sec-access.]

 * **I**: